chennu/cv_tracking_surveillance/README.md

 For Face Detection we have used inbuilt Face detector (Viola Jones Algorithm).
 The algorithm is used on both image and a video.
+After detection of the face, a simple auto cropping of the face is being implemented to store the faces in a database.